aixoss/aix-puppet/README.md

    <b>install</b> action enables installation (or un-installation depending on the <b>ensure</b> value)
    of a lpp_source, <b>update</b> action enables update of a system (installation of a service pack or installation of a technical level), <b>reboot</b> action enables to launch reboot of LPARs.
-   <b>status</b> action displays version level and efix information related to LPARs.
+   <b>status</b> action displays version level and eFix information related to LPARs.
   - <b>lpp_source</b> : name of the NIM lpp_source resource to be installed/un-installed or which
   needs to be used to performed system update.
 In case of update, this lpp_source is the one which was built by a previous 'download' clause (results of suma downloads).